anthony-aylward/ucsd-bioinf-labs/README.md

 A database containing comprehensive information about faculty and labs in the UCSD Bioinformatics Graduate Program

 ## First Aim
-Collect a list of salient features that can be used to characterize faculty and labs
+Collect a list of salient features that can be used to characterize faculty and labs.

 ### Faculty Features
 - **funding status**